DrTobe/detox/README.md

 To use, copy `detox` and `detoxLatchLevels` to `/usr/share/X11/xkb/symbols`.

-Then, run `setxkbmap -layout detox -variant de`.
+Then, run `setxkbmap -layout detox -variant de` (only on X11).

-To install this layout for a desktop environment (tested with xfce), the `<layout>` item in `evdev.xml` starting in line 5673 has to be copied into the `<layoutList>` of `/usr/share/X11/xkb/symbols/evdev.xml`.
+To install this layout for a desktop environment (tested with xfce and gnome), the `<layout>` item in `evdev.xml` starting in line 5673 has to be copied into the `<layoutList>` of `/usr/share/X11/xkb/rules/evdev.xml`.
 This file is overridden whenever the according package is upgraded so this has to be done again after an upgrade.

 ## Bundle/Keylayout (macOS)